Fourth Week of January 2021

 “For example, in an abrupt crisis on the scale of the foreign-exchange crisis or the global financial crisis, most companies suffer financial distress.
 Large conglomerates, however, can instead use such moments to widen the gap with latecomers through large-scale capital expenditure, raise barriers to entry so high that potential new competitors are shut out entirely, or even pursue a quantum leap through major M&A."

-□ Stocks supplying content to over-the-top (OTT) platforms are drawing attention.
+□ Companies providing content to over-the-top (OTT) platforms are drawing attention.

 ▶ Dramas (AStory, NEW, Studio Dragon), webtoons (Kidari Studio, D&C Media, Daewon Media), etc.

-▶ Kidari Studio in particular seems now to be seeing the synergy from its acquisition and merger with Lezhin Entertainment.
-Lezhin was the first company to carve out and successfully establish the paid-webtoon-platform market at a time when Naver and Daum, which dominated the domestic webtoon market, offered most content for free.
-In other words, that suggests real content competitiveness.
+▶ Kidari Studio in particular now seems to be realizing the synergies from its acquisition of Lezhin Entertainment.
+Lezhin was the first company to create—and successfully establish—the market for paid webtoon platforms at a time when Naver and Daum, which dominated the domestic webtoon market, offered most content for free.
+In other words, that implies real content competitiveness.

 ▶ What is the annual growth rate of the OTT market?
 Which Korean beneficiaries are tied to Netflix?